applanga/sketch/README.md

 <img src="https://www.applanga.com/assets/images/docu/integration-documentation/sketch02.png" style="max-width: 344px;">

 1. *Applanga Project API Token*: please copy the API Token from your Applanga Project Settings page
-2. *Applanga Project Name* corresponds to the entered API token (not editable)
+2. *Applanga Project Name*: corresponds to the entered API token (not editable)
+3. *Select Branch*: selects a specific Branch to connect to in a Branching Project
-3. *Save Options*: saves the Connection Settings on your local machine.
+4. *Connect to Applanga Project*: saves the Connection Settings on your local machine.
 The selected options are saved separately for each Sketch file and will be loaded next time you open the file on your machine and start the plugin.

 <br />